Viral video shows man swinging around what looks like a dog

 “Regardless of what type of instrument was on the dog, there’s no reason to do that at all,” said Dr. Harper.

-If you see anything that could be animal abuse, report it as soon as you can.
+If you see anything that could be animal abuse, authorities advise reporting it as soon as possible.
 The best number to call is 911 because the response will be immediate and thorough.

 According to the Humane Society, 71 percent of domestic violence victims say their abuser also abused or neglected animals.
 Dr. Harper says that is one reason why he wants people to call authorities, even if they feel uncomfortable doing so.

-Note: Editor’s note: Video included in this story may be disturbing to some readers